Bob Senneker

 Bob Senneker (born December 12, 1944) is an American stock car racing driver from Dorr, Michigan near Grand Rapids.
 He is best known for racing on the American Speed Association (ASA) National Tour where he was the 1990 champion.
-Senneker's 85 wins was the most in series history.
+Senneker's 85 wins were the most in series history.
 He has also raced in eight NASCAR Cup Series races between 1968 and 1983.

 Background /Personal life

 Senneker was born on December 12, 1944.
-His brother Terry Senneker raced against him and has done some touring series starts.
+His brother, Terry Senneker, raced against him and has done some touring series starts.

 Racing career

-Local driver (1963 - 1972)
+Local driver (1963–1972)

 In 1963, Senneker began racing at the 1/4 mile paved Grand Rapids Speedrome in 1963.
 He began racing at Berlin Raceway after it was paved in 1966; he won 92 features and over 130 preliminary races between 1966 and 1980.
 In 1966, he won 18 features at Berlin.
 He was the 1966, 1967, and 1968 Berlin track champion.
 In the 1960s, he also won track championships at Grand Rapids Speedrome, Tri-City Motor Speedway, and Kalamazoo Speedway.

 He began this 1970 season by winning at Heidelberg Raceway; he also won the Glass City 200 at Toledo Speedway by two laps.
 In 1971, he raced Heidelberg Raceway as well at selected larger money shows.
 Senneker won the Goodyear 250 that season at Cayuga Speedway in Ontario, Canada.
 In 1972, Senneker was the U.S. Stock Car Champion at Tri-City.